MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/create-static-web-app.md

 Use one of the following methods to create  to quickly develop and deploy your apps.

-Tutorials, which use the [Static web app extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurestaticwebapps) include:
+Tutorials, which use the [Azure Static Web Apps extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurestaticwebapps) include:

 * [Add search to a website with Azure Search and Static web apps](/azure/search/tutorial-javascript-overview)
 * [Analyze an image with Azure Computer Vision and Static web apps](/azure/developer/javascript/tutorial/static-web-app/introduction)